Department of Compliance

 What is Progress toward Degree?

-3. Six Hour Rule – Satisfactory completion of six-semester hours of academic credit during full time enrollment- EXPLANATION: (Whenever a student-athlete is enrolled in a full time semester, you must pass at least six hours to be eligible for the following semester and met all other Progress Toward Degree requirements!)
+3. Nine-Hour Rule - Satisfactory completion of nine semester hours of academic credit during full-time enrollment- EXPLANATION: (Whenever a student-athlete is enrolled in a full-time semester, you must pass at least nine hours to be eligible for the following semester and met all other Progress Toward Degree requirements!)

 Incoming Freshman Guidelines: